weizeming/Extract_WFA_from_RNN_for_NL/README.md

 ---

-Extended Version as Journal Paper: (Journal of Logical and Algebraic Methods in Programming)
+Extended Version as Journal Paper (Journal of Logical and Algebraic Methods in Programming):

 [Weighted Automata Extraction and Explanation of Recurrent Neural Networks for Natural Language Tasks](https://doi.org/10.1016/j.jlamp.2023.100907)